entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 207. Ceratobranchials, shape of: straight to weakly curved (0), strongly curved (1)
 > Clement *et al.* (in review), Character 207.

 208. Ceratobranchials, shape of: expanded distally (0), same width along length (1), expanded proximally (2).
-The three character-states form a morphocline.
+The three character-states form a morphocline. (ordered)
 > Clement *et al.* (in review), Character 208.

 209. Epibranchials, shape of: elongate and rod like (0), short and flat (1)